 Participants of this course will receive the exclusive "Haward Smart Training Kit" (H-STK®).
-The H-STK® consists of a comprehensive set of technical content which includes electronic version of the course materials conveniently saved in a Tablet PC.
+The H-STK® consists of a comprehensive set of technical content which includes electronic version of the course materials, sample video clips of the instructor's actual lectures & practical sessions during the course conveniently saved in a Tablet PC.